Neotibicen dealbatus: Lifecycle

 As with all other annual cicada species, the complete lifecycle of M. dealbatus is about 3–5 years long.
 Only males call to females during the day, preferably from grasses and shrubs in grassland ecosystems.
 The typical peak activity is from 10 am until 6 pm, usually when the sun is bright and the ambient air temperature is warm.
 The call of the male is produced by a powerful muscle and membrane in the abdomen called a tymbal, which vibrates, contracts, and releases to produce the sound.
 The call is amplified because the abdomen of the insect is mostly hollow.
 Moreover, the calls of cicadas are species-specific and the male calls are distinct, complex songs and phrases composed of a diverse array of clicks, buzzes, chirps, drones, and chatters.

 Females communicate to males by clicking their wings, a signal that they are ready for mating.
 After mating, females lay eggs in dead branches of small trees or shrubs; using an ovipositor to slit a branch and insert eggs.
 Later, the eggs hatch and nymphs drop to the soil and quickly burrow and feed on the roots of plants.
 Five instars occur in which nymphs grow in size by shedding their skins underground.
 Once mature (after the 3- to 5-year feeding period underground), the nymphs emerge from the ground through tunnel systems during the summer.
 They crawl up trees, grasses, shrubs, buildings, or other stable structures and shed their final skin.
 At this stage, they are teneral, but they dry overnight and fly away by dawn to continue the cycle.
-Healthy adult cicadas of this species may live as long as a two months.
+Healthy adult cicadas of this species may live as long as two months.
 The dry, brown shells (exuviae) remain attached to plants and buildings.
 Throughout most of the range, this species is active from July to September.
 Emergence and decline dates vary from year to year and from location to location.